ActivityWatch/aw-watcher-vscode/README.md

 This extension allows [ActivityWatch](https://activitywatch.net), the free and open-source time tracker, to keep track of the projects and programming languages you use in VS Code.

-The extension is published on [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=activitywatch.aw-watcher-vscode) and soon `open-vsx.org`.
+The extension is published on [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=activitywatch.aw-watcher-vscode) and [Open VSX](https://open-vsx.org/extension/ActivityWatch/aw-watcher-vscode).

 The source code is available at https://github.com/ActivityWatch/aw-watcher-vscode